Last updated: 2026-04-26 · Reviewed by PhotoCardMagic Editorial Team — Memorial Desk

 Cat Memorial Product Picks

-- Framed print at 11×14 — for owners who want the cat memorial visible in a hallway or entryway.
+- Framed print at 11x14 — appropriate when the owner wants the portrait visible in a hallway or living room.

-- Greeting card at 5×7 — under $15.
-The right scale for a sympathy gesture from a coworker or acquaintance.
+- Greeting card at 5x7 — right for coworkers, neighbors, or acquaintances.

 When to Send a Cat Memorial Gift